Rebecca Compton, LCSW - Therapist at Grow Therapy

 Eclectic

-As an eclectic therapist, I draw from various evidence-based approaches, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Eye Movement Desensitization and Reprocessing (EMDR), and Internal Family Systems (IFS), to tailor my methods to each client's unique needs.
+As an eclectic therapist, I draw from various evidence-based approaches, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Eye Movement Desensitization and Reprocessing (EMDR), to tailor my methods to each client's unique needs.
 This flexible approach allows me to provide personalized and effective care, addressing both immediate concerns and long-term goals.
-My aim is to create a supportive environment where clients can explore their thoughts and feelings, develop coping strategies, and work towards meaningful change.
+I aim to create a supportive environment where clients can explore their thoughts and feelings, develop coping strategies, and work towards meaningful change.

 Cognitive Behavioral (CBT)